Coffee Packaging Options

 Now, if you bought a Keurig® 2.0 brewer, here’s what you need to know.
 For now, you are now forced back into buying “officially licensed” K-Cup Packs that are made by Green Mountain.
 For example brands like Tully’s, Diedrich, Caribou, Green Mountain, Donut House Collections, Newman’s Own, Starbucks, Folgers, etc.

-.
-They did this by added a sensor to the brewer that reads a special ink on the lid of the capsule…that only Green Mountain products have.
+They did this by adding a sensor to the brewer that reads a special ink on the lid of the capsule…that only Green Mountain products have.
 Many people are calling this the DRM of coffee (digital rights management)… akin to DRM for music purchased on iTunes and the like, which prevent you from taking that song and burning it to a CD, for example.
 Again, the goal for them was to steal back the market share of copycat cups, as they see it.

 As you might imagine, this move has upset a lot of customers, who have fallen in love with grocery-store brands and others like Marley RealCups and Copper Moon Aroma Cups.
 Some people were so upset that they engineered ways to fool their machine into allowing them to brew unofficial K-Cups (look it up on YouTube).
 For those who don’t want to mess with that, the only option is to be patient.
 All of the big manufacturers of the knock-offs are already working on reverse-engineering their lids to work with the Keurig 2.0.
 It’s only a matter of time before the ridiculous attempt by Keurig to lock it all down is thwarted.